stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 <img src="https://i.imgur.com/mRF7pEW.png" class="img-fluid">

-Because the angle of the car's wheels, and, by extension, the direction the car is moving, is shared between two steering sytems, any differences between these systems has the potential to introduce an error.
+Because the angle of the car's wheels, and, by extension, the direction the car is moving, is shared between two steering sytems any differences between these systems have the potential to cause problems.
 The Singleton design pattern offers up a fix: Limit car steering systems to a single instance.

 By limiting our car's steering system to a single instance we remove the possibility for error.
-The direction the car is trying to move will never conflict with itself.
+The direction the car is trying to move can never conflict with itself, because the system which controls the car's direction is limited to a single instance. [^2]

 In analogous terms, classes that are not limited to a single instance, but share some form of state or behavior across instances, might also introduce the potential for error.
-The classic real-world example to demostrate this is a logger.
+The classic computing example to demostrate this is a logger.

 The purpose of a logger is to make a chronological record of a program's behavior.
 Having a record of what happened during a program's execution making debugging problems easier.

 Typically, a logger does this by writing important information to a log file.
 Here is an example of what the log file of a video game might look like:

 ~~~